joepardue/circuitpython-as7343/README.rst

 AS7343 CircuitPython Library
 =============================

+7/20/25 THERE IS A PROBLEM WITH F4 THAT I AM LOOKING INTO.
+I'D RECOMMEND CHECKING BACK IN A FEW DAYS

 A CircuitPython driver for the AMS AS7343 14-channel spectral sensor.
 This device provides high-resolution spectral measurements across the visible and near-infrared spectrum, making it ideal for:

 - Color measurement and classification